 After that, carefully mix a color palette with the main colors you want to use in your painting.
 Also use a separate layer for this.
-Afterwards, we can pick the colors with the Eyedropper tool.
+Afterwards, we can pick the colors with the Eyedropper Tool.
 Once you have finished, fix this layer with a castle as well.

-Then create a new layer and start to paint with the Paintbrush tool.
+Then create a New Layer and start to paint with the Paintbrush Tool.

 Most of the time I use the brush set of Mike Nash.
-He is an amazing artist and offers a lot of fantastic brushes for free on his website.
+He is an amazing artist and offers a lot of fantastic brushes free on his website.

-Because we have already chosen the colors, we just need to pick the desired color with the Eyedropper tool.
+Because we have already chosen the colors, we just need to pick the desired color with the Eyedropper Tool.
 At this stage it's very important to choose the right colors because the painting is built upon this color palette.